haskell/containers/docs/map.rst

     Map.union l r = ...

-:map:`union` returns a map containing all entries that are keyed in either of the two map.
+:map:`union` returns a map containing all entries that are keyed in either of the two maps.
 If the same key appears in both maps, the value from the left map ``l`` taken (`set union <https://en.wikipedia.org/wiki/Union_(set_theory)>`_).

 ::